Rasmus Hatledal

 Rasmus Hatledal (1 February 1885 – 14 July 1963) was a Norwegian topographer and military officer.
-He was born in Stryn.
+He was born in Stryn Municipality.
 He was appointed colonel and chief of the general staff in 1938.
 The post-World War II investigation committee, Undersøkelseskommisjonen av 1945, appreciated Hatledal's mobilizing efforts in the 1940 German invasion of Norway.
-He was decorated Commander of the Order of St. Olav in 1949, and was also Commander of the Swedish Order of the Sword.
+He was decorated Commander of the Order of St. Olav in 1949 and was also Commander of the Swedish Order of the Sword.